kdelalic/karlodelalic.com-gatsby/src/assets/markdown-pages/blog/gatsby-personal-site/gatsby-personal-site.md

 ---
 A personal website is a great tool for showing the world exactly what you're about.
 It can be a great way of displaying your best projects, sharing your thoughts, and helping people connect with you.
 You can think if a personal website as an online business card for developers.
 It makes sense for developers to have one since they do most of their business online.

 The personal website is a showcase of your skills and therefore, should also be a display of your skills in and of itself.
 Your website directly relates with your competence as a developer and it shows a first-time visitor exactly what kind of work ethic you have.
-No matter if you're doing contracts or you're maintaining the website for display to recruiters, your website should be made with high quality.
+No matter if you're doing contracts or you're maintaining the website for display to company recruiters, your website should be made with high quality.

 In order to ensure a smooth user and developer experience, it is essential for a personal website to cover the following three foundational pillars: